oracle/node-oracledb/doc/api.md

 [ResultSet](#resultsetclass).
 Rows beyond this limit are not fetched from the database.
 A value of 0 means there is no limit.

+For nested cursors, the limit is also applied to each cursor.

 The default value is 0, meaning unlimited.

 This property may be overridden in an [`execute()`](#executeoptions)